Painlevé transcendents: Origins

 Painlevé transcendents have their origin in the study of special functions, which often arise as solutions of differential equations, as well as in the study of isomonodromic deformations of linear differential equations.
 One of the most useful classes of special functions are the elliptic functions.
-They are defined by second-order ordinary differential equations whose singularities have the Painlevé property: the only movable singularities are simple poles.
+They are defined by second-order ordinary differential equations whose singularities have the Painlevé property: the only movable singularities are poles.
 This property is rare in nonlinear equations.

 Poincaré and Lazarus Fuchs showed that any first order equation (that is, an ODE involving only up to the first derivative) with the Painlevé property can be transformed into the Weierstrass elliptic equation or the Riccati equation, all of which can be solved explicitly in terms of integration and previously known special functions.